 When it comes to your debit card, make sure you:

-- Secure your PIN (personal identification numbers), but not on your person or in your wallet, and never write them on the card.
+- Secure your PIN (personal identification numbers), but not in your wallet, and never write them on the card.

 - Avoid using digits from your telephone number, Social Security number, date of birth or any number someone could easily figure out.